 Regardless of the method, observation has an important caveat: it introduces your analyst as a foreign presence that may unnaturally shape the process.
 Unlike any of the other four techniques, observation will shift the analyst from an outsider to a factor in the process itself.

-Observers would be wise to plan ahead and clarify their role with employees.
+Observers would be wise to plan and clarify their roles with employees.
 Clear expectations can help keep the process free of distortion.
 Even in passive observation, being conscious of this influence can allow your team to adjust their conclusions accordingly.

 5. Experience Examination Analysis